Registration for School Year 2018-2019 has closed.

 A more rigorous pre-ballet class which introduces students to the theory and exercises of Cecchetti Ballet I. Proper ballet posture and technique is emphasized.
 Tap technique advances from Pre-Ballet 2.

 The Cecchetti Method provides a well-balanced system of theory and movement from Level I through Level VIII.
 Proper ballet technique is highlighted as students practice the set syllabus for each level in their Cecchetti work.
 Students may qualify for graded examinations in the Cecchetti Method of ballet, although exams are not mandatory.
-Students preparing for ballet exams must take ballet class at least twice per week.
+Students preparing for ballet exams AND those working at Cecchetti Level IV and above must take ballet class at least twice per week.

 Tap classes are offered in conjunction with ballet, jazz, or lyrical classes.
 Much like learning a musical instrument, students learn how to count music and keep time using their feet and brain as their instruments.
 Rhythm Tap dancers, or hoofers, dance using mostly footwork, not showing very much arm or body movement.
 Broadway Tap takes the basics of Rhythm tap and incorporates the arm and body motions of jazz dance, while using the whole stage to paint a big picture.